 SECTION 3 - Regular Membership.
-Regular members shall meet the requirements set forth in Section 2 of this Article and Article I, Section 7.
+Regular members shall meet the requirements set forth in Section 2 of this Article.
 They shall be eligible to vote and hold office.

-SECTION 4 - Student membership.
+SECTION 4 - Student Membership.
 Student membership may be granted by the Board of Trustees to a student in an AOA accredited osteopathic college.
-Application for a student membership shall be endorsed by the chief administrative officer of the college being attended.
-Student members shall receive such publications and other literature as may be directed by the Board of Trustees, but they shall not be eligible to hold office or to vote except as duly elected members of the House of Delegates or as the student representative on the Board of Trustees or as a member of a TOMA committee.
+Student members shall not be eligible to hold office or to vote, except as duly elected members on the Board of Trustees or as a member of a TOMA committee.

 SECTION 5 - Intern/Resident/Fellow Membership.
-Intern/Resident/Fellow membership may be granted by the Board of Trustees to an intern, resident or fellow in an approved training program.
-Application for intern/resident/fellow membership shall be endorsed by the Director of Medical Education or the designated Institutional Official of the affiliated hospital.
-Intern/Resident/Fellow members shall receive publications and other benefits as may be directed by the Board of Intern/resident/fellow members shall be eligible to vote and hold office.
+Intern/Resident/Fellow membership may be granted by the Board of Trustees to an Intern, Resident or Fellow in good standing at an approved training program in Texas.
+Intern/Resident/Fellow members shall be eligible to vote and hold office.

 SECTION 6 - Sustaining, Sustaining Plus and Patron Membership.
-Sustaining, Sustaining Plus and Patron members shall be those who contribute additional financial support of the Association's program of service as stated in Article III, Section 4.
-Sustaining, Sustaining Plus and Patron membership shall become effective upon payment of the annual dues as stated in Article III, Section 4, and shall terminate when such dues become three months delinquent.
-Sustaining, Sustaining Plus and Patron members shall not be eligible to hold office or to vote unless they also satisfy the requirements of regular or life membership contained in these Bylaws.
+Sustaining, Sustaining Plus and Patron members shall be those who contribute additional financial support of the Association's program of service as stated in Article II, Section 4.
+Sustaining, Sustaining Plus and Patron membership shall become effective upon payment of the annual dues as stated in Article II, Section 4, and shall terminate when such dues become three months delinquent.
+Sustaining, Sustaining Plus and Patron members shall not be eligible to hold office or to vote unless they also satisfy the requirements of Regular or Life membership contained in these Bylaws.